Skip to content

 What’s it about?

-It was found that a calprotectin level of greater than 100microgram/gram had a diagnostic accuracy and specificity of 91% and a negative predictive value of 100%.
-Calprotectin testing did not influence time to diagnosis however, due to the high negative predictive value was associated with less secondary referrals or diagnostic tests.
+It was found that a calprotectin level of greater than 100 microgram/gram had a diagnostic accuracy and specificity of 91% and a negative predictive value of 100%.
+Calprotectin testing did not influence the time to diagnosis; however, due to the high negative predictive value, it was associated with fewer secondary referrals or diagnostic tests.

 Why does it matter?